galaxyproject/admin-training/intro/11-basic-troubleshooting/basic-troubleshooting.md

 - Recompile `foo` without `-lhitch` (if possible)

 ---
+# Tool errors - Empty green history item

+1. The tool is not correctly detecting error conditions: stderr, exit code?
+2. The tool correctly produced an empty dataset for the given params, inputs

+Solutions:
+1. Fix the tool wrapper to detect errors
+2. User education

+---
 # One last word on tool errors

 All Devteam/IUC tools have tests